modernswdev/modernswdev-team5-tempname/README.md

 ### Communication & Meeting Cadence

-### Communication & Meeting Cadence

 We will use Slack as our main communication platform and maintain a dedicated channel for Team 5.
 All updates, questions, and important information will be shared there to keep everyone informed.

-Our team will meet once per week, either via Slack or Zoom.
+Our team will meet once per week via Slack or Zoom.
+Our weekly meeting time is **11:30 AM on Monday**.
 During these meetings, we will review what each member worked on and discuss overall progress.
-If necessary, we may schedule additional meetings, but at minimum we will meet weekly.
+If necessary, we may schedule additional meetings, but we will meet at least once per week.

 ### Branching Strategy
 To avoid merge conflicts, we will use a feature branch strategy.